varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

   VCL_Log:key
     Output value set by std.log("key:value") in VCL.

-  VSL:tag[field]
+  VSL:tag:record-prefix[field]
-    The value of the VSL entry for the given tag.
+    The value of the VSL entry for the given tag-record prefix-field combination.
+Tag is mandatory, the other components are optional.

+    The record prefix will limit the matches to those records that have this prefix as the first part of the record content followed by a colon.

     The field will, if present, treat the log record as a white space separated list of fields, and only the nth part of the record will be matched against.
 Fields start counting at 1.

-Defaults to '-' when the tag is not seen, or when the field is out of bounds.
+    Defaults to '-' when the tag is not seen, the record prefix does not match or the field is out of bounds.
 If a tag appears multiple times in a single transaction, the first occurrence is used.

 SIGNALS
 =======